 From the World Heritage inscription for Saint Catherine Area:

-St. Catherine’s Monastery is one of my Seven Wonder Egypt.
+St. Catherine’s Monastery is one of my Seven Wonders of Egypt.

 Saint Catherine is a city in Egypt’s South Sinai Governorate, located at the outskirts of El Tur Mountains.
 The city is located at an elevation of 1,586 meters above sea level.
 Within this city, you will find the UNESCO World Heritage property of Saint Catherine Area.
 The Saint Catherine Monastery is the primary feature of this UNESCO World Heritage Site.
 It is also commonly referred to as the Sacred Monastery of the God-Trodden Mount Sinai.